-Join us in celebrating Passwordless Day, created by MIRACL, on June 23-the birthday of mathematician and cryptographer Alan Turing.
-This special day aims to shed light on the new realities of internet security and the opportunities we have to address them by drawing inspiration from Turing's groundbreaking work.
+The first ever Passwordless Day, organised by MIRACL, will be observed on June 23, 2021 -- the 102nd birthday of mathematician Alan Turing.
+Passwordless Day presents an opportunity to bring attention to the new realities of internet security and the opportunities we have to address them with solutions inspired by Turing's work.